Paradise Alley (1958 film)

 Paradise Alley is a 1958 comedy-drama, written, directed, produced by, and starring Hugo Haas.
 Supporting players included Carol Morris and Marie Windsor.
 The picture premiered in Hollywood on March 4, 1958, but was not theatrically released until May 1962.

+Originally titled Stars in the Backyard, Paradise Alley was the final film appearance and directorial effort of Haas before his death in 1968.